laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## If you accept the expectations of others, especially negative ones, then you never will change the outcome. - Michael Jordan
+    ## Life is divided into the horrible and the miserable. - Woody Allen

 ![](assets/footer.svg)